Foadsf/ModelicaPDE/readme.md

 # Why?!

-When I started using Modelica a couple of years ago I though that I have finally found the single platform to do all my simulations.
-Obviously I couldn't be more wrong.
-As a mechanical engineer we deal with a lot of simulations including continuous systems with governing partial differential equations.
-You would assume that this should be a solved problem by now, but apparently there is nothing but a lot of questions asked in different forums, none answered properly.
+When I started using Modelica a couple of years ago, I thought that I have finally found the single platform to do all my simulations.
+Obviously, I couldn't be more wrong.
+As a mechanical engineer, we deal with a lot of simulations, including continuous systems with governing partial differential equations.
+You would assume that this should be a solved problem by now, but apparently, there is nothing but a lot of questions asked in different forums, none answered properly.
 So I'm making this repository out of frustration to collect all the available examples I can find anywhere on the internet.
-Plus all the relevant publications, all the questions ask in different forums and other useful resources.
+Plus, all the relevant publications, all the questions asked in different forums, and other useful resources.

 ## to do:
 1. investigate google search results and adding links to this page